Season One, Episode Fourteen: “That Damn Donna Reed”

 LUKE: Then I’d go to Italy.

-— Toscana (English: Tuscany) is a region in central Italy known for landscapes characterized by rolling hills, olive groves, and vineyards.
-Widely regarded as the birthplace of the Italian Renaissance, it is also known for its “history, artistic legacy, and its influence on high culture” (Wikipedia).
+• Toscana (English: Tuscany) is a region in central Italy known for its scenic landscapes of rolling hills, olive groves, and vineyards.
+Widely regarded as the birthplace of the Italian Renaissance, it is also recognized for its “history, artistic legacy, and its influence on high culture” (Wikipedia).

 LANE: I have discovered that, in addition to my lameness in geometry, I also will not become a biologist, French translator, or Civil War buff.